-Mac and cheese is a staple recipe that everyone needs to have.
+Mac and cheese, like this skillet mac and cheese, is a staple recipe that everyone needs to have.
 It works great as a main dish or is awesome as a side.

 I love to make it as a side dish for the meatloaf patty recipe that I have shared before.
 This recipe is simple enough for the kids to make too.

 Skillet Mac and Cheese